907sjl/moving-rates-bokeh/README.md

 <img src="images/app_layers.svg?raw=true" width="362" height="372" alt="SVG image: application layers"/>

 ### Python and Pandas
-Flexibility and freedom also define another technology underlying this example, Python.
-Python is a general purpose programming language used to create complex applications, to be the glue that integrates other software platforms, or to automate tasks with scripts.
+Python is a general purpose programming language used to create complex applications.
+It is also used as the glue that integrates other software platforms, or to automate tasks with scripts.
 Using Python to create your analytic deliverable ensures that you will have opportunities to automate tasks such as data refresh and report generation.
 BI tools limit your automation possibilities to predetermined use cases.
 A report or dashboard developed using Python can be automated using Python.
 There are few licensing concerns with Python itself and no paid subscriptions necessary.